COVID-19 Common Questions and Answers

 What are MBMA’s travel protocols for students and staff?

 MBMA asks that students and staff avoid non-essential traveling.
 In the event that students/staff must travel, they are required to notify MBMA of their travel plan including destination and return date.
-MBMA asks that students and staff quarantine for 14 days after any travel.
-“The travel advisories urge against non-essential out-of-state travel, ask people to self-quarantine for 14 days after arriving from another state or country and encourage residents to stay local.”
+MBMA asks that after any travel, students and staff quarantine for 10 days and provide a negative test result taken after the 7th day.
+“The travel advisories urge against non-essential out-of-state travel, ask people to self-quarantine for 10 days and provide a negative test result taken after the 7th day, after arriving from another state or country and encourage residents to stay local.”

 Why was my child sent home when he/she has allergies?